-(12)Credit Score of Borrowers
+Credit Score of Borrowers

+We will provide both the weighted average and a quartile distribution of the borrower credit scores.
+This term is listed as "WA Borrower Credit Score" in the Glossary.
 Credit scores are often used by the financial services industry to evaluate the quality of borrowers' credit.
 Credit scores are typically based on a proprietary statistical model that is developed for use by credit data repositories.
 These credit repositories apply the model to borrower credit information to arrive at a credit score.
 One statistical model used widely in the financial services industry was developed by Fair, Isaac & Company, Inc. ("Fair Isaac").
 This model is used to create a credit score called the FICO® score.
 FICO scores can vary depending on which credit repository is using the Fair Isaac model to supply the score.
 FICO scores, as reported by the credit repositories, may range from a low of 300 to a high of 850.
 According to Fair Isaac, a high FICO score indicates a lesser degree of credit risk.

 Mortgage loan sellers that provide us with credit scores typically deliver FICO credit scores.
-If credit scores have been provided to us for underlying mortgage loans in a pool, we will provide both a weighted average and a quartile distribution of the scores in the prospectus supplement.
-We request our mortgage loan sellers to provide us credit scores, as a matter of course.
-If no credit score is delivered, or if the credit score is outside the range of 300 to 850, we will not provide a credit score for such loans, and the prospectus supplement will set forth the percentage of the aggregate issue date unpaid principal balance of the loans for which no credit score was delivered.
+If credit scores have been provided to us for mortgage loans in a pool, we will provide both the weighted average and a quartile distribution of the scores in the prospectus supplement.
+We request our mortgage loan sellers to provide us credit scores as a matter of course.
+If no credit score is delivered, or if the credit score is outside the range of 300 to 850, we will not provide a credit score for the related mortgage loans, and the prospectus supplement will set forth the percentage of the aggregate issue date unpaid principal balance of the loans for which no credit score was delivered.
 These loans will be excluded from the quartile distribution and from the weighted average calculation.
-If there are two borrowers on a mortgage loan and two credit scores are provided, we will use, for our calculations in the prospectus supplement and all updates, the lower of the two scores.
-If there are two borrowers on a mortgage loan and one credit score is provided, we will use, for our calculations, the one score that was provided.
-We will not use the other score in the "percent missing" calculation.
-For reperforming loans, the credit score represents the most recently available credit score provided to Fannie Mae by Equifax, a consumer credit reporting agency, within three months before the issue date of the certificates.
+If there are two borrowers on a mortgage loan and credit scores are provided for each borrower, we will use the lower of the provided scores for our calculations in the prospectus supplement and any updates.
+Nevertheless, we may from time to time determine loan eligibility for acquisition based on an average of the credit scores provided.
+For reperforming loans, the credit score represents the most recently available credit score provided to Fannie Mae by Equifax, a consumer credit reporting agency, during the three-month period preceding the issue date of the certificates.

-The credit scores provided to us were obtained at a single point between the date of application for a mortgage loan and the date of origination of a mortgage loan.
+The credit scores provided to us were obtained between the date of application for a mortgage loan and the date of origination of a mortgage loan.
 Certificateholders should note that a borrower's credit score may have changed after the date it was obtained.
 Thus, a credit score obtained at application or at origination may have no relation to a borrower's credit score at the time the certificates backed by that loan are issued.
 We do not guarantee the methodology used to determine the credit score or the utility of a credit score to a certificateholder.